trychlos/pwix-tenants-manager/README.md

 - `fieldsSet`

-    Let the application extends the default schema by providing additional fields as a `Forms.FieldSet` definition.
+    Let the application extends the default schema by providing additional fields as a `Forms.FieldSet` definition, or as a function which returns such a `Forms.FieldSet` definition.

     Defauts to nothing.